4 Action list

 Once the concatenated

-is loaded, manually select the marker of interest by clicking in the table.
+.fcsis loaded, manually select the marker of interest by clicking in the table.

 4.5 Quality Control